-Capitol Hill Village is a network of neighbors helping neighbors, where volunteers unite to support older adults and help them age safely and comfortably – in their own homes and in their beloved neighborhood.
-So what happens when one of CHV's 404 “villagers” is in need?
-Some 300 volunteers are ready to provide a ride to the doctor or grocery store, help with housekeeping or meal preparation, offer gardening advice or sidewalk shoveling.
-And when it comes to major repairs, home care assistance, or medical support, CHV staff efficiently link members with community-vetted vendors and partners.
+CHV is a network of neighbors helping neighbors, where volunteers unite to help older adults age comfortably in their own homes.
+When one of its 800 “villagers” is in need, some 340 volunteers are ready to provide a ride to the doctor or grocery store, help with housekeeping or meal preparation, gardening advice, and even sidewalk shoveling.
+For major repairs, home care assistance, or medical support, CHV efficiently links members with community-vetted vendors and partners.
 For low-income neighbors, discounted membership dues provide what all members receive, plus financial assistance with essential home repairs.
-Just as important are opportunities to learn and socialize: financial counseling, informative lectures on healthcare and housing, theater outings, exercise classes, and group dinners keep everyone connected.
-In a country that anticipates doubling its older population by 2050, CHV is a national leader in cutting edge, holistic, community-based care – because aging at home should never mean aging alone.
+Informative lectures, theater outings, exercise classes, and group dinners provide opportunities to learn and socialize.
+In a country that anticipates doubling its older population by 2050, CHV is a national leader in holistic, community-based care – because aging at home should never mean aging alone.

 Headquarters: DC-Ward 6

-Where They Operate: DC-Ward 6; Our boundaries are the Capitol on the East, the Anacostia River on the West, H St NE on the North and the Southeast-Southwest Freeway on the South.
+Where They Operate: DC-Ward 6; DC-Ward 7; DC-Ward 8; Our boundaries are the Capitol on the East, the Anacostia River on the West, H St NE on the North and the Southeast-Southwest Freeway on the South.
 However our borders "leak."
-We have members in the Southwest, on the other side of the Anacostia River, around Gallaudet University and south of the Southeast-Southwest freeway.
+We have members in Southwest and the Navy Yard, on the other side of the Anacostia River, and around Gallaudet University.

 Schools They Work In: Tyler Elementary, Thurgood C. Marshall Charter School, Capitol Hill Day School, Catholic University, Gallaudet University, University of Maryland, and others.